 Stewart Investors encourages companies to improve their disclosure and set targets for greenhouse gas emission reductions, among other climate related initiatives.
 For example, Stewart Investors has been engaging with the companies in the electronics sector on their management of risks associated with conflict minerals as these minerals will becomes increasingly important as the energy system transitions to renewable energy.
-More information on Stewart investors approach to engagement can be found in its annual report.
+More information on Stewart investors approach to engagement can be found in their annual report.

-Relative carbon footprint for the Trust
+Relative carbon footprint for fund

-Relative Carbon Footprint: total carbon emissions for the Trust normalised by the market value of the Trust, expressed in tonnes CO2/£M invested.
-It enables for easier comparison with a benchmark, between investment portfolios, and between individual investments.
-On 31 December 2023, the Trust's relative carbon footprint was 67% lower than the benchmark's relative carbon footprint.
+Relative Carbon Footprint: Total carbon emissions for a fund normalised by the market value of the fund, expressed in tonnes CO2/£M invested.
+It enables for easier comparison with a benchmark, between funds, and between individual investments.
+On 31 December 2023, the fund's relative carbon footprint was 71% lower than the benchmark's relative carbon footprint.

 Relative carbon footprint Scope 1&2 emissions (tCO2e) per £M invested

-Trust 53.33
+Fund 38.19

-Benchmark 162.86
+Benchmark 131.00